The Sun Always Shines on T.V.: Notable live performances

-A-ha performed this song at the Nobel Peace Prize concert in 1998 alongside the new song "Summer Moved On".
+a-ha performed this song at the Nobel Peace Prize concert in 1998 alongside the new song "Summer Moved On".

-A live version of "The Sun Always Shines on T.V." was the only single released from the 2003 A-ha album How Can I Sleep with Your Voice in My Head, the music video for it being directed by Pal Waaktaar's wife Lauren Savoy.
+A live version of "The Sun Always Shines on T.V." was the only single released from the 2003 a-ha album How Can I Sleep with Your Voice in My Head, the music video for it being directed by Pal Waaktaar's wife Lauren Savoy.

 Influences

 U2 stated that "The Sun Always Shines on T.V." heavily influenced the composition of their 2000 single release, "Beautiful Day".
 Bono paid tribute to it by combining the two songs together at a concert in Oslo, Norway, in 2005.
+In 2022, Morten Harket said of the similarity between the two songs "that's fine".

 The creators of It's Always Sunny in Philadelphia have stated that the name of their show is an indirect reference to this song.
 Co-creator Glenn Howerton came up with the title It's Always Sunny on T.V. for their original home movie about three vain actors in Los Angeles after listening to Hunting High and Low at the gym.
 The home movie later evolved into a television pilot with the now-familiar title when the characters were turned into pub owners in Philadelphia.